seveneleven711thanks39/gpt-assisted_citation_screening/README.md

-# Excel Data Processing and GPT Integration
+# Large language model-assisted citation screening

 This project demonstrates how to load data from an Excel file, generate screening texts based on specific criteria, and integrate with OpenAI's GPT-4 API for automated ciation screening.